pjay79/BarsAppAmplify/README.md

 ## Update 19 Oct 2018

-- please note subscription and refetchQuery for AllBarsList and UserBarsList respectively are not working as expected since adding SearchBar, use pull to refresh to update instead
+Please note subscription and refetchQuery for AllBarsList and UserBarsList respectively are not working as expected since adding SearchBar, use pull to refresh to update instead, I am working through this now.

 ## ToDo

 - enable offline support
-- add search
 - add pagination
 - add Geolocation.watchPosition to Nearyby Bars (ListScreen and MapScreen)
 - add alternative to SegmentControlIOS for android